Skip to main content

 i leave the cake in its pan and cut/remove slices with a pastry server. the glass lids for my loaf pans don't fit that tightly, but a cake lasts a week on my counter. i refrigerate the cake when fruit flies are visiting.

-when the end is near, i measure my slices so the last serving isn't scant. this portion includes accumulated crumbs and any cake clinging to the side of the pan. eating this with a teaspoon is so much better than eating batter, and it makes the pan clean enough to reuse.
+when the end is near, i measure my slices so the last one is thinner than usual. the last portion includes accumulated crumbs and any cake clinging to the side of the pan. eating this with a teaspoon is so much better than eating batter, and it makes the pan clean enough to reuse.

 Comments